Krypto/U232-Installer/README.md

 U232-Installer
 ==============

-A simple bash script to install U232 and it's dependancies.
+A simple bash script to install U232, Percona XtraDB, PHP5-FPM, nginx, phpMyAdmin and dependancies.
 This script has been tested on Ubuntu 14.04 LTS.

 To use: